 On the left end of the status bar, you'll see a coordinate readout window.
-In the middle are eight readout buttons (LT has only seven) that indicate various drawing modes.
-It is important to learn about the coordinate system and most of these drawing aids (Snap, Grid, Ortho, and Osnap) early as you learn to draw in Auto-CAD or LT.
+In the middle are 10 readout buttons (LT has only 9) that indicate various drawing modes.
+It's important to learn about the coordinate system and most of these drawing aids (Snap, Grid, Ortho, and Osnap) early as you learn to draw in Auto-CAD or LT.
 They will help you create neat and accurate drawings.
 Polar and Otrack are advanced drawing tools and will be introduced in Chapter 5.
-Lwt stands for Lineweight and will be discussed in Chapter 14 in the discussion on plotting.
+Ducs stands for Dynamic User Coordinate System; it's used in 3D drawings.
+Dyn is an OFF/ON toggle that activates or suppresses the dynamic display of information next to the crosshair cursor when it's in the drawing area.
+For now, keep it in the OFF (unpushed) mode.
+Lwt (which stands for Lineweight) will be discussed in Chapter 14 in the section on plotting.
 The Model button is an advanced aid that will be covered in Chapter 13.
 At the far right of the status bar are small icons that indicate the presence of various features for a drawing session.
-These features are beyond the scope of this book.
+The Satellite Dish button activates AutoCAD's Communication Center and is discussed in a bonus chapter available on Sybex's website (www.sybex.com).
+The Padlock icon controls which types of toolbars and windows are locked in their current positions on the screen.
+Leave it in the unlocked mode for now.

 This has been a quick introduction to the various parts of the Graphics window.
-I didn't mention a couple of items that might be visible on your screen.
-You might have scroll bars below and to the right of the drawing area, and you might have a menu on the right side of the drawing area.
-Both features can be useful, but they can also be a hindrance and can take up precious space in the drawing area.
+I didn't mention a couple of items that may be visible on your screen.
+You may have scroll bars below and to the right of the drawing area, and you may have a menu on the right side of the drawing area.
+Both features can be useful, but they can also be a hindrance and take up precious space in the drawing area.
 They won't be of any use while working your way through this book, so I suggest that you remove them for now.